Saltar al contenido principal

 Mandelic acid

-What does alpha hydroxy acid do?
+What do alpha hydroxy acids do?

-How to use alpha hydroxy acid
+How to use alpha hydroxy acids

-The best way to introduce AHAs into a skin care routine is to speak with your dermatologist or other health care provider before starting.
-They can advise you on the optimal ways to use them.
-After you've brought a product home, always follow the instructions on the label.
-But there are some general ways to approach using AHAs.
+The best way to introduce AHAs into a skin care routine is to speak with a dermatologist or other health care provider before starting.
+They can advise on the optimal ways to use them.

 When exfoliating, products containing AHAs should generally be applied to clean skin using small circular motions.
-Wash off with lukewarm - but not hot - water and moisturize immediately after to keep exfoliated skin hydrated.16
+Wash off with lukewarm - but not hot - water and moisturize immediately after to keep exfoliated skin hydrated.

 Use of AHAs can increase sensitivity of the skin to ultraviolet (UV) light.
 When using products containing AHA, avoid spending time in direct sunlight and regularly apply sunscreen.

-Alpha hydroxy acid side effects
+Alpha hydroxy acids side effects

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.